Samsung Galaxy S20: Design

 The Galaxy S20 series has a design similar to the Samsung Galaxy Note 10, with an Infinity-O display containing a circular punch-hole in the top center this time for the frontal selfie camera.

-In a departure from past Galaxy S designs (except the S10 Lite where it has the camera at the left) the rear camera array is not centered, but located in the corner with a rectangular protrusion similar to that of the iPhone 11, Google Pixel 4 and past Samsung flagships such as the Note 10, Galaxy S and the original Samsung Galaxy.
-The S20 and S20 FE houses three cameras while the S20+ has four cameras in the bump, while the S20 Ultra houses four cameras in a larger bump.
+In a departure from past Galaxy S designs (except the S10 Lite where it has the camera at the left), the rear camera array is not centered, but located in the corner with a rectangular protrusion similar to that of the iPhone 11, Google Pixel 4 and past Samsung flagships such as the Note 10, Galaxy S and the original Samsung Galaxy.
+The S20 and S20 FE house three cameras, while the S20+ has four cameras in the bump, while the S20 Ultra houses four cameras in a larger bump.